storyfeet/dugi_bialan/content/goals.md

     For Dugi Bialan I wish to have a logography.
 And I wish to avoid any wasted strokes, if something can be communicated without completing the shape, do that.

-    Radical combinations to communicate an idea is better than an accurate picture.
+    Radical combinations that communicate ideas is preffered to an accurate picture

 * Dependent Clauses